bugfloyd/aws-wordpress/init_infra/README.md

 ## Deploy Initialization Resources

-This setup creates an S3 bucket to store Terraform state and a DynamoDB table to manage state locking.
+This setup creates an S3 bucket to store Terraform state and state locking.

 ### Configure Variables